MicrosoftLearning/AZ-2005-Develop-AI-agents-OpenAI-Semantic-Kernel-SDK/Instructions/Labs/lab-01-create-music-suggestion-agent.md

     }
     ```

     In this code, you create a function accepts the artist, song, and genre as strings.
-In addition to the `Description` of the function, you also add descriptions of the input variables.
 The 'RecentlyPlayed.txt' file contains json formatted list of songs that the user has recently played.
 This code reads the existing content from the file, parses it, and adds the new song to the list.
 Afterwards, the updated list is written back to the file.

 1. Update your **Program.cs** file with the following code: